transfermedia/intel_nuc_led/README.md

+# DISCLAIMER

+Use at your own risk!
+In the event that your computer breaks due to use of this software, the author will not be held responisble for any damages caused!

-# Intel NUC7i[x]BN and NUC6CAY LED Control
+# Intel NUC8i7HVK LED Control

-This is a simple kernel module to control the power and ring LEDs on Intel NUC7i[x]BN and NUC6CAY kits.
+This is a simple kernel module to control the LEDs on Intel NUC8i7HVK (Hades) kits.

 This module is intended as a demonstration/proof-of-concept and may not be maintained further.
 Perhaps it can act as a jumping off point for a more polished and complete implementation.
-For testing and basic manipulation of the power LED and ring LED, it ought to work fine, but use with caution none the less.
-This has only been tested on 4.4.x kernels.
+For testing and basic manipulation of the LEDs, it ought to work fine, but use with caution none the less.
+This has only been tested on 4.18 RC kernels.

 ## Requirements

 Requirements:

-* Intel NUC7i[x]BN and NUC6CAY
+* Intel NUC8i7HVK
-* BIOS AY0038 or BN0043 or later
+* Latest BIOS
 * ACPI/WMI support in kernel
 * LED(s) set to `SW Control` in BIOS